saebragani/Automated-Ergonomic-Risk-Assessment/README.md

 9. Working on an electrical panel for 3 minutes
 10. Inserting screws using a screw driver at an overhead height for 3 minute

+The one-time classifier training is performed and the trained model is saved in [trained_model\tf_model](trained_model\tf_model).

-The following picture shows a sample subject and the experiment area.
+The following pictu<!-- re shows a sample subject and the experiment area.

 <img src="./images/wrist.png" alt="subject" width="400"/>